xubylele/base-64-converter/README.md

 ### Command line arguments

-- --input: The path to the file that contains the base64 string you want to convert to any file format.
+- -i, --input: The path to the file that contains the base64 string you want to convert to any file format.
-- --output: The path where you want to save the converted file.
+- -o, --output: The path where you want to save the converted file.
+- h, --help: Show the help message and exit.

 ### Example